 The Haverford School's pre-kindergarten program is the gateway to a lifelong learning experience.
 Our curriculum employs an integrated, hands-on, thematic approach rooted in reading, writing, math, social studies, and social/emotional development, and includes "specials" in science, art, music, and physical education.

 In these critical early years, we place a strong emphasis on building capable, independent, and self-directed learners.
-Through the use of small groups and a 7:1 student-teacher ratio, we are able to differentiate each boy's work and adapt to his learning profile, abilities, and needs.
+Through the use of small groups and a strong student-teacher ratio, we are able to differentiate each boy's work and adapt to his learning profile, abilities, and needs.

 Each of my three sons, with distinctly different personalities, were nurtured and challenged from the start as pre-kindergarten students.
 Instilling the values of hard work, kindness, responsibility, and making good decisions at a time when the young brain is still ‘formatting’ yields capable young men who can achieve, give back, and be true to who they are.
-Dorothy Walker, parent
+Dorothy, parent